sourabh3b/argo-workflows/docs/workflow-inputs.md

 `Workflows` and `template`s operate on a set of defined parameters and arguments that are supplied to the running container.
 The precise details of how to manage the inputs can be confusing; this article attempts to clarify concepts and provide simple working examples to illustrate the various configuration options.

-The examples below are limited to `DAGTemplate`s and mainly focused on `parameters`, but similar reasoning applies to the other types of `template`s.
+The examples below are limited to `DAGTemplate`s and mainly focused on `parameters`, but similar reasoning applies to the other types of `templates`.

 ### Parameter Inputs